cmcskimming/light/docs/api/datatypes/generics/enums.md

     ```luau
     type state = "Starting" | "Started" | "Stopping" | "Stopped"
     ```

-!!! info "It's worth noting that Light's identifier/tagged enums can also hold non-text identifiers if needbe."

-!!! danger "Identifier encoding will not do a deep equality check."

-    If an identifier isn't "literally" an option in the enum, it will error when you try to encode.

 Another way you could use an Identifier Enum, this time with instances: